nv-legate/multimesh-jax/docs/getting-started.md

 The recommended way to run the examples is through Docker.
-To launch a Jupyter notebook in the container for running on CPU that can be loaded in a local browswer:
+To launch a Jupyter notebook in the container for running on CPU that can be loaded in a local browser:

 ```bash
 docker run \